MarwinLinke/twiggle/README.md

 <img width="1920" height="720" alt="TwiggleV2" src="https://github.com/user-attachments/assets/4072ae58-9925-45cb-87e6-6a98cec75edc" />

 ---
 twiggle is a fast directory traversal tool which allows you to move between directories using keybinds.
+Have a look at the [Demo](demo) for a more detailed look!

 ## Installation
 To install twiggle, it is currently necessary to have `cargo` set up.
 For more information, look at the [rustup](https://rust-lang.org/tools/install/) installation guide.